 - If smear + or on Rx can discontinue isolation after 2 wks of Rx plus clinical improvement, plus AFB smear-negative (3 specimens).

 - Refer all cases to the local health department for treatment and contact investigation.

-- This includes the recommendation to extend treatment to 9 mos if cavitary disease plus cx + after 2 months.
+- Based on ATS/CDC/IDSA Guidelines.
+See refs section.
+Includes recommendation to extend standard treatment to 9 mos if cavitary disease plus Cx + after 2 mos of tx

 Basis for recommendation

-- Nahid P, Dorman SE, Alipanah N, et al. Official American Thoracic Society/Centers for Disease Control and Prevention/Infectious Diseases Society of America Clinical Practice Guidelines: Treatment of Drug-Susceptible Tuberculosis.
+- Nahid P, Dorman SE, Alipanah N, et al. Executive Summary: Official American Thoracic Society/Centers for Disease Control and Prevention/Infectious Diseases Society of America Clinical Practice Guidelines: Treatment of Drug-Susceptible Tuberculosis.
 Clin Infect Dis.
-2016;63(7):e147-e195.
-[PMID:27516382]
+2016;63(7):853-67.
+[PMID:27621353]

 - Furin J, Cox H, Pai M. Tuberculosis.
 Lancet.
 2019;393(10181):1642-1656.
 [PMID:30904262]

 Comment: Recent review on diagnosis and treatment.

 - Meintjes G, Brust JCM, Nuttall J, et al. Management of active tuberculosis in adults with HIV.
 Lancet HIV.
 2019;6(7):e463-e474.
 [PMID:31272663]

 Comment: Helpful article detailing some of the frequent issues that arise when treating people with HIV and TB.